ChukwudiDonald/research-folder/Contex Cipher/README.md

 ---
 ## Proof-of-Concept Results

 We trained a lightweight GRU-based sequence model to automatically resolve ambiguous codes in our custom mapping.
-The model’s task was to predict the single most likely alphabetic character for each numeric code by evaluating all possible characters, and we manually update the sequence until no brackets remain.
+The model’s task was to predict the first single most likely alphabetic character for each numeric code by evaluating all possible characters, and we manually update the sequence until no brackets remain.
 For example, the word **“reheat”** is first converted into

 ```
 r[ezv]h[ezv][axy][tqb]